 In Spain and several other countries, children receive gifts from the Three Wise Men rather than Santa Claus.
 On the night before Epiphany, January 5, children set their shoes out for the Wise Men to fill with gifts, as well as snacks for the Magi and their camels.
 Filling your children’s shoes with gifts like candy, oranges, or small toys can be a fun way to keep the Christmas joy going just a little longer.

-Stephanie Soderstrom is coordinator for Short-term Mission for the Reformed Church in America.
+Rev. Stephanie Soderstrom is the supervisor for short-term mission and North American partnerships for the Reformed Church in America.
 You can connect with her by email at ssoderstrom@rca.org.